Using the Optional T-locks with the Single Channel MF Film Holderä

 Tip: You will probably find it easier to work with and align your film within the holder if you work on a light table or on a flat surface with a bright white sheet of paper lying underneath the film channels.
 The resulting higher contrast makes it much easier to align your film within the film channel.
 A clean pencil eraser is a handy tool for moving/final adjusting of film strips placed in the holder.

-your film “emulsion side up” is so the resulting scans are laterally correct
+you to orient your film “emulsion side up” is so the resulting scans are

-accomplished in Photoshop by using the following menu commands: Image >
+This is easily accomplished in Photoshop by using the following menu

-If your film strip has a pronounced arch/curl to it, place the film in the film holder so it
+your film strip has a pronounced arch/curl to it, place the film in the film holder so

 You do not want the film’s arch/curl to allow the film to “bow”